ubaldot/vim-replica/README.md

 A: I am not a fan of inline figures, so I haven't tested but I will try to give you an answer anyway.

 In general, you cannot display pictures in terminal emulators, but there are some that allows you to do that (I think kitty is one but there should be others out there).

 Hence, to display inline figures I think that you need (but I may be wrong) the following:

- 1. A terminal emulator that support viewing images,
+ 1. A terminal emulator that support images display,
  2. A library that allows inline figures.

 Again, I prefer floating, interactive figure, but it you succeed in displaying